-Please note, Better Food Company’s EPOS process may differ slightly from yours depending on which system you use - however, we believe the general process applies to all systems.
+Please note, Better Food Company’s POS process may differ slightly from yours depending on which system you use - however, we believe the general process applies to all systems.
 If you have any questions, please get in touch and we will be on hand to assist.

 - Offer Title / Primary Offer Content;

-- Price on Wriggle (if a coffee is being sold for £1 on Wriggle then this is the price you should be ready to enter on EPOS.
+- Price on Wriggle (if a coffee is being sold for £1 on Wriggle then this is the price you should be ready to enter on POS.
 Do not enter the "full price" or "in-house price" as a "Wriggle Coffee" is a different product than a "Coffee" not sold through Wriggle).